 The Rise of Homeschooling

-Homeschooling allows your child to learn at their own comfortable pace, without the pressures of public school.
-This holds up against public schools.
-Various studies have proven that homeschooled children are just as, if not more, likely to be accepted into universities (3).
+Homeschooling allows children to learn at a comfortable pace without the rigid pressure of a classroom.
+Research often shows that homeschooled children are just as likely, if not more likely, to be accepted into universities (3).

 After the pandemic year of 2020, people have a whole new respect for homeschool families.
 For most of us, homeschooling or distance learning was thrust upon us, and we learned firsthand how hard and rewarding homeschooling can be.